 • Caving with professional guides in the 1500 meter long cave and vertical caving

-If you want to know more about internships and research possibilities, please take a look here.
+If you want to know more about internships, please take a look here.
 The Wanicare Foundation is approved and recognized by Aequor to offer practical working Place training and has much experience with tutoring students from different levels and different studies.

 Experiences from volunteers and interns